igorskyflyer/npm-magic-queryselector/README.md

 <br>

-The following table shows which selectors/combinators are supported along with the return types for the given examples.
+The following table shows which selectors/combinators are supported along with the inferred return types for the given examples.

 <br>